 The study at the University at Albany concerned a Web survey of just about 7,000 cannabis users.
-Participators were asked to spot their primary method of using pot (joints, pipe, vaporiser, eating, for example.) and were asked six questions about respiration symptoms.
-After adjusting for variables such as age and ciggie use, vaporiser users were 60% less certain than smokers to report respiratory symptoms such as cough, chest tightness or phlegm.
+Participants were asked to spot their primary method of using pot (joints, pipe, vaporizer, eating, for example.) and were asked six questions about respiration symptoms.
+After adjusting for variables such as age and ciggie use, vaporizer users were 60% less certain than smokers to report respiratory symptoms such as cough, chest tightness, or phlegm.

 herbalvaporizerworld.com wishes to offer you fair and objective vaporizer reviews.
 In our top 10 vaporizers review pages we give you a list of what we suspect are the finest available vaporizers on the planet.